axeluhl/sailing-analytics/wiki/security.md

 ## Standard REST Security Services

+There are a number of RESTlets registered under the `/security` context root that allow RESTful clients to log in and log out a user, as well as obtain a bearer access token for a user which can then be used in conjunction with the `bearerToken` / `BearerTokenOrBasicOrFormAuthenticationFilter` authentication filter.
+These services are described in more detail at [/security/webservices/api/index.html](http://sapsailing.com/security/webservices/api/index.html).

 ## Notes on Replication

 The `SecurityService` implementation is a `Replicable` that is replicated from a master to its replicas and in case of replica-initiated operations also the other way.
 Also, the `SecurityService` is registered with the OSGi service registry and can be discovered by other components.
 It has a `UserStore` and a cache manager (`com.sap.sse.security.SessionCacheManager`) that is replication aware.
 This cache manager has to be configured in the `shiro.ini` file.